spzm/warehouse/docs/01-solution-significant-requirements.md

 ### Storing products
 - Products consist from different articles.
-- Product should have: name, price, list of articles with quantity.
+- ProductEntity should have: name, price, list of articles with quantity.
 - Products can be loaded from a file (products.json)

 ### Minimal functionality